Home > How to Tips

 3. Select the desired volume where you want to install macOS from the left list.

-4. Check the info including the partition map and file system in the right column.
+4. Check the info, including the partition map and file system on the right.

 check disk file format